anuj7781/io-passthru/benchmark/README.md

 Peak performance using single CPU core
 ======================================
-measure_linear_core.sh uses single cpu core for one device to measure peak performance of io_uring_char and io_uring_block path.
+measure-single-device.sh uses single cpu core for one device to measure peak performance of io_uring_char and io_uring_block path.

-1. Copy the script to your fio repo ```cp benchmark/measure-linear-core.sh /home/test/fio/```
+1. Copy the script to your fio repo ```cp benchmark/measure-single-device.sh /home/test/fio/```

 2. Run the script, pass char device and block device as arguments.
-(Note: you can pass any char/block device. /dev/ng0n1 and /dev/nvme0n1 are used as examples only in sample command.)
+(Note: you can pass any char/block device. /dev/ng0n1 and /dev/nvme0n1 are used as only examples in sample command.)

 3. Results will be placed in pt and blk files in the output directory.

 Sample command:
 ```
-# ./measure-single-device.sh /dev/ng0n1 /dev/nvme0n1
+./measure-single-device.sh /dev/ng0n1 /dev/nvme0n1
 ```

 Scalability across queue-depths